realJohnDoe/org-sim/memory-bank/progress.md

 # Progress: Organizational Simulation

 ## Current Status
-The project has progressed beyond initial setup, with the visualization of organizational structures integrated into the main application.
-A dynamic slider for adjusting organizational size (5 to 50 nodes) has been added to `App.tsx`.
-The initialization algorithm for organizational hierarchy has been simplified, and test logic has been updated to correctly define hierarchy levels.
+The project has progressed with the integration of UI controls and visualization enhancements for organizational structures.
+A dynamic slider for adjusting organizational size (5 to 100 nodes) and another for the number of direct reports per manager (3 to 20) have been added to `App.tsx`.
+The visualization in `src/simulation/visualization.tsx` has been updated to render edges correctly in dark grey with increased visibility and to ensure all nodes are visible through dynamic zoom and translation.
 Core simulation logic and agent behaviors are yet to be implemented, following TDD principles.

 ## What Works
 - **Documentation Foundation**: The following Memory Bank files have been successfully created and populated with initial content: